 There are several strategies and treatments that a speech pathologist can use to help individuals with dysphagia.
 One common strategy is to provide texture-modified (e.g. chopped, minced, pureed) foods and liquids of varying thicknesses to reduce the risk of choking or having food/drink entering the airway.

 Foods and drinks can vary hugely in terms of texture and consistency.
-A speech pathologist uses their clinical judgement to determine which textures and consistencies are suitable for everyone.
-Other strategies include developing oral movements such as lip closure or tongue movement, and compensatory strategies such as taking a single sip of fluids or using a bottle teat with a slower flow rate.
+A speech pathologist uses their expert judgement to determine which textures and consistencies are suitable for everyone.
+Other strategies include developing oral movements such as lip closure or tongue movement and compensatory strategies such as taking a single sip of fluids or using a bottle teat with a slower flow rate.

 Education and training for parents, carers, families and support workers

-It is essential that parents, carers, families and support workers are trained and educated about ways to make mealtimes safe and stress-free.
+It is essential that parents, carers, families and support workers are trained and educated about making mealtimes safe and stress-free.

-Miscommunication and lack of understanding around how and what to eat can be dangerous and in some instances can be fatal for the individual with dysphagia.
+Miscommunication and lack of understanding around how and what to eat can be dangerous, and in some instances fatal, for individuals with dysphagia.